+The main dances performed by young people before marriage are tshikanganga and tshigombela.
+They are an important part of life, but evidence suggests they are not very old.
 The tshikanganga is a fast dance in which boys play reed-flutes and girls accompany them on thungwa and mirumba drums.
 It is performed for pleasure, but permission must be obtained from the headman or king.
 The tshigombela, for girls, occurs before harvest.

 Accompanied by one thungwa and two mirumba drums, a girl begins a song and others join in the chorus; they dance anti-clockwise around the drums, the pitch of the song rising.
 The malombo dance is the second phase of treatment for a person 'usually female' possessed by a homeless spirit 'tshilombo'.